 List of issues requiring additional resources to complete.

-Once the triennial review process is complete, Regional Board staff begin investigating the issues in order of rank.
+Once the triennial review process is complete, Regional Water Board staff begins investigating the issues in order of rank.
 After each investigation, staff determines the need for a Basin Plan amendment.

 Proposed changes to Basin Plan section 1.6, paragraphs 6 and 7

-Basin Plan amendment hearings are advertised in the public notice section of a newspaper circulated in areas affected by the amendment.
-Persons interested in a particular issue can also notify the Regional Board staff of their interest in being notified of hearings on that topic.
+Public notices for Basin Plan amendment meetings are posted in newspapers circulated in affected areas.
+Persons interested in a particular issue can also notify Regional Water Board staff of their interest.

-Basin Plan amendments do not become effective until approved by the State Board.
-Surface water standards also require the approval of the Environmental Protection Agency to become effective.
+Basin Plan amendments do not become effective until approved by the State Water Board and the Office of Administrative Law (OAL).
+Changes to surface water standards also require USEPA approval to become effective.

 Proposed changes to Basin Plan section 1.7

 The Vision for the Central Coast Water Board is Healthy Watersheds.
-The Vision represents a framework for how the Central Coast Water Board implements the California Water Code and the Basin Plan and is intended to achieve measurable results in water quality and watershed improvements over time.
+The Vision represents a framework for how the Central Coast Water Board implements the CWC and the Basin Plan and is intended to achieve measurable results in water quality and watershed improvements over time.
 The Vision creates a structure to focus the Central Coast Water Board on the highest priorities for beneficial use protection and more strategically aligns the Central Coast Water Board with current and future challenges and opportunities in watershed protection.

-Consistent with the Vision, the Central Coast Water Board established the following measurable goals:
+Consistent with the Vision, the Central Coast Water Board will continue to focus on program priorities and consider metrics to evaluate progress towards the following measurable goals:

-Healthy Aquatic Habitat—By 2025, 80 percent of aquatic habitat is healthy, and the remaining 20 percent exhibits positive trends in key parameters.

-Sustainable Land Management—By 2025, 80 percent of lands within a watershed will be managed to maintain healthy watershed functions, and the remaining 20 percent will exhibit positive trends in key watershed parameters.

-Clean Groundwater—By 2025, 80 percent of groundwater will be clean, and the remaining 20 percent will exhibit positive trends in key parameters.

-The Central Coast Water Board will prioritize its actions to protect watersheds and beneficial uses by meeting the Measurable Goals through measuring tangible water quality and watershed improvements.
-Central Coast Water Board staff will track success toward meeting the Vision of Healthy Watersheds and Measurable Goals by developing and implementing a “report card” based on integrating and assessing key indicators that will provide the information necessary to determine whether the above three Measurable Goals are being attained in watersheds in the Central Coast Region.
-Further, Central Coast Water Board staff will establish data management and assessment infrastructures so that this process can be successfully maintained and repeated in future years.
+Healthy Aquatic Habitat

+Sustainable Land Management

+Clean Groundwater

+Consistent with the Vision, the Central Coast Water Board is also committed to implementing the following regional priorities:

+Central Coast Water Board Resolution R3-2017-0004, Adopting the Human Right to Water as a Core Value and Directing Its Implementation in Central Coast Water Board Programs and Activities

+Central Coast Water Board Resolution R3-2023-0002, Condemning Racism, Xenophobia, Bigotry, and Racial Injustice and Strengthening Commitment to Racial Equity, Diversity, Inclusion, Access, and Anti-Racism in the Central Coast Region

+State Water Board Resolution 2017-0012, Comprehensive Response to Climate Change

+State Water Board Tribal Consultation Policy (June 2019)

 Proposed changes to Basin Plan Chapter 2, paragraphs 1 and 2

-State policy for water quality control in California is directed toward achieving the highest water quality consistent with maximum benefit to the people of the State (Appendix A-1).
+State policy for water quality control in California is directed toward achieving the highest water quality consistent with maximum benefit to the people of the state (Appendix A-1).
 Therefore, all water resources must be protected from pollution and nuisance that may occur as a result of waste discharges.

-Establishing the beneficial uses to be protected in the Central Coastal Basin is a cornerstone of this comprehensive plan.
-Once uses are recognized, compatible water quality standards can be established as well as the level of treatment necessary to maintain the standards and ensure the continuance of the beneficial uses.
-This chapter will examine and identify historical, present, and potential beneficial uses in the Basin.
+Establishing beneficial uses to be protected in the Central Coast region is a cornerstone of this comprehensive plan.
+Once beneficial uses are established, compatible water quality objectives can be established as well as the level of treatment necessary to ensure protection of beneficial uses.
+This chapter will examine and identify historical, present, and potential beneficial uses in the region.

 Proposed changes to Basin Plan section 2.1, paragraphs 1 to 4